Chapter 1: No jewel of mankind would ever make me

 It was a future.
 Not theirs alone.

-Marian had known then that Robin would never be able to live a life less than a hero's.
+Marian had known then that Robin fed on glory.
 Her voice had always made him smile; the snap of the bow—the adulation that followed—made him beam.
-When they had embraced that last night, she had tried to bury her selfish doubts beneath the leaves.
+When they had embraced that last night in the forest, she had tried to bury her selfish doubts beneath the leaves.
 Hope and prayer would guide her.

-Neither of those things would have gotten her anywhere with Guy.
+Neither virtue would have gotten her anywhere with Guy.
 Selfishness and cruelty, killing and torture, were his instruments.
 There were no assurances he could, or would, save her.
 Too many times had he been unhinged by a single word.

 “—What are you plotting?”

 “Answer me."
-The unyielding tower of his figure straightened from his defeated slump.
+The unyielding tower of his figure stretched from his defeated slump.
 "Could I ever have been—”

 “Stop it.
 No, I never could have—” She held up her hand, as though it could undo the truth.
 She could never tell him.